gimseng/99-ML-Learning-Projects/CONTRIBUTING.md

 There are two primary ways to help:
  - Propose an exercise using the issue tracker, and
- - Propose a solution using pull request
+ - Propose a solution using the pull request

 ## Propose an exercise using the issue tracker